superfly/litefs/README.md

 changes on a per-transaction level in [LTX files](https://github.com/superfly/ltx).

 This project is actively maintained but is currently in an alpha state.
-The file system and replication are functional but testing & hardening are need to make it production-ready.
+The file system and replication are functional but testing & hardening are needed to make it production-ready.
 This repository is open source in order to collect feedback and ideas for how to make SQLite replication better.